geoo993/UIKitAnimations/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 Variable wraps a [`Subject`](http://reactivex.io/documentation/subject.html).
 More specifically it is a `BehaviorSubject`.
 Unlike `BehaviorSubject`, it only exposes `value` interface, so variable can never terminate or fail.

-It will also broadcast it's current value immediately on subscription.
+It will also broadcast its current value immediately on subscription.

 After variable is deallocated, it will complete the observable sequence returned from `.asObservable()`.